 3. A glen that looks west

-Clan Campbell had picked the right side (Robert the Bruce) in the 14th century Wars of Independence and had expanded rapidly from its Loch Awe base at the expense of neighbouring families in Lorn such as the MacDougals, the Stewarts and McLaurins of Appin, the MacIntyres of Glen Noe, on the south bank of Loch Etive, and the MacGregors, more in-land at Glenstrae, near Dalmally.
+Clan Campbell picked the right side (Robert the Bruce) in the 14th-century Wars of Independence and had expanded rapidly from its Loch Awe base at the expense of neighbouring families in Lorn such as the MacDougals, the Stewarts and McLaurins of Appin, the MacIntyres of Glen Noe, on the south bank of Loch Etive, and the MacGregors, more inland at Glenstrae and Glen Orchy.
 If one looks at heads of families listed in Balquhidder rentals or hearth taxes in the late 1600s, we see names such as McLaren, McIntyre, McGregor and Fergusson.
-Some historians have suggested that a number of these names, which are also common in the old district of Lorn in the west, might be there as a result of Campbell expansion east, and that this may have disrupted Atholl relationships with tenants in Balquhidder.
-In the 1700s, there was a fierce dispute over feus (a Scots form of feudal land tenure) at the western end of the glen.
-According to Atholl estate papers, Rob Roy MacGregor supported MacIntyre tenants in Easter Inverlochlaraig who were threatened with the removal of their goods, and who were described as “a tribe” who had lived there “time unknown”(see Stevenson below).
+Some historians (see here) have suggested that a number of these names, which are also common in the old district of Lorn in the west, might be there as a result of Campbell expansion east, and that this may have disrupted Atholl relationships with tenants in Balquhidder.

-There were certainly friendship and kinship links between the MacLarens and the Stewarts of Ardvorlich and Glenbuckie (the lovely glen south of Balquhidder Old Kirk) to the east, and the Stewarts of Appin on the West Coast.
-When Rob Roy fought a duel in 1734, over disputed leases in the Braes and at Kirkton (beside the Old Kirk), the MacLarens were not only supported by local Stewarts, but the Stewarts of Appin and of Invernahyle.
-MacGregor’s opponent in the duel was a champion probably provided by one of those latter families.
-Are we looking at old West Coast loyalties and rivalries playing out in the glen as late as the 17th and 18th centuries?
+In the 1700s, there was a dispute over feus (a Scots form of feudal land tenure) at the western end of the glen.
+According to Atholl estate papers, Rob Roy MacGregor supported MacIntyre tenants in Easter Inverlochlaraig who were threatened with the removal of their goods, and who were described as ‘a tribe’ who had lived there ‘time unknown’ (Stevenson 2004,182 ).There were certainly friendship and kinship links between Balquhidder MacLarens and Stewarts to the east, and Appin Stewarts on the west coast.
+When Rob Roy fought a duel in 1734 over disputed leases in the west of the glen and at Kirkton (beside the Old Kirk), the MacLarens were not only supported by local Stewarts, but the Stewarts of Appin and of Invernahyle.
+MacGregor’s opponent in the duel was a champion probably provided by one of those latter families (Stevenson, 218).
+Are we looking at old West Highland loyalties and rivalries playing out in the glen as late as the 17th and 18th centuries?

 Do get in touch below if you wish to contribute to the debate.